Lessons about Magic, Family and Loving Life altogether

 And then would run to the dining room to get breakfast with everyone ...

-Towards the end of the breakfast, some bells could be heard ringing… And Magically, the door to the living room would now be open… and the room loaded with all the presents, glistening a shining under the lighted tree…
+Towards the end of the breakfast, some bells could be heard ringing… And Magically, the door to the living room would now be open… and the room loaded with all the presents, glistening and shining under the lighted tree…

 I was tuned and in awe, and oh! so sure Santa and the Angels (Greek tradition!) had just made this huge delivery… even if I had wrapped some of those presents myself (never question a child’s suspension of disbelief!)